Mutua-Caleb/mutua-caleb.github.io/_posts/2024-04-02-Automatically-Move-Files-To-The-Right-Folders.md

 date: 2024-04-02
 permalink: /posts/:title
 categories: [Python Projects]
+excerpt: "This blog will attempt to explain how to organize your folders and files.
+You often download files from the internet all the time.
+If your default directory is Downloads, over time your files will increase so much that they will bring a significant amount of clutter"
 ---

 My computer is usually messy.
 When I download files from the internet, they all end up in my Windows Download folder.
 However, when I later check my Downloads folder, everything looks disorganized and cluttered.
 Honestly, this affects my ability to work.